 Familiarity with YouTube and ability to upload content (as 'unlisted') onto YouTube.

-Students shall be responsible for obtaining access to appropriate ICT devices for the completion of Asessment Task 2A. (e.g. acces to audio and video recording and editing software on digital devices).
-Additonal Field trip/s outside scheduled workshop (at the UC) may require transport and parking costs.
+Students shall be responsible for obtaining access to appropriate ICT devices for the completion of Asessment Tasks (e.g. acces to audio and video recording and editing software on digital devices).

 Work placement, internships or practicums

 This unit is based on hands on experiences to teaching and learning the Arts, Arts integration pedegogy, Arts education research and Artistic research.
 In addition this unit involves engaging in Arts investigations.